Understanding Precipitation and Cloud Formation

 Cumulus (Sometimes called “fair weather clouds”)

-This is a family of three types of clouds: humilis, mediocris, and congestus.
+This is a family of three types of clouds which don’t cause precipitation: humilis, mediocris, and congestus.
 They are composed of liquid water.
-They are classified as low level clouds because their height above the ground is less than 6,500 feet.
+They are classified as low-level clouds because their height above the ground is less than 6,500 feet.
 They are, however typically only 2,000 – 3,000 feet off the ground.

 They are called fair weather clouds because they are seen on days of fair, sunny weather, unlike other clouds such as the nimbostratus, which are dark and cause precipitation.
-Cumulus clouds normally don’t rain, but the congestus type briefly rains sometimes.
+Cumulus clouds normally don’t rain, but sometimes, the congestus type briefly causes precipitation.

 [Source - Georgia Tech]